 You are not allowed to divide possession of the apartment by assignment, underletting or part with possession of part of the apartment.
 Subject to that, you may assign, underlet, or part with possession of the whole apartment, subject to any age restrictions set out in the lease and subject to the landlord's consent.
 The age limits are in accordance with the requirements of the local planning authority and include disabled persons.

-In this development, the age requirement is sixty years or over (Flats 1-22) and fifty-five years or older (Flats 23-39) for residents, purchasers/owners, or those with a Relevant Disability (or married to someone over the prescribed age).
+In this development, the age requirement is fifty-five years or older for residents, purchasers/owners, or those with a Relevant Disability.
 Relevant Disability is classified as a physical disability only and does not include those with a mental disability.

 If those age limit requirements are not complied with, there would be a breach not only of the lease terms but probably also of the planning requirements.
-You must notify your ILM that you are selling and provide your estate agent's details.
+You must notify your Site Manager that you are selling and provide your estate agent's details.